-Although what interests us at the end of an exercise like this is to generate cross sections along a line axis, calculate cut volumes, embankment, or the same profiles, we will see in this section the generation of the digital terrain model from the moment to import the points, so that it can be replicated by another user.
-Because AutoCAD commands are more popular in English, we will mention them in English.
+Although what interests us at the end of an exercise like this is to generate cross sections along a line axis, calculate cut volumes, embankment, or the profiles themselves, in this section we will see the generation of the digital terrain model from the moment of importing the points, so that it can be replicated by another user.
+As AutoCAD commands in English are more popular, we will mention them in English.

-The present exercise will be done using CivilCAD.
-If you do not have it, in the end we show you how to download it.
+We will do this exercise using CivilCAD.
+If you don't have it, at the end we will show you how to download it.

 If you want to develop this exercise step by step, you can use the sample file called Sts.txt, Which at the end of the article can indicate how to obtain.